vinayakyengandul/greytrix-ui-kit/README.md

       - svgheight - double - This is height of svg.
       - svgwidth - double -  This is width of svg.
       - imageSize - double - This is size of Image.
-      - isExpandedNavigation - bool - This is define type of rails.
+      - isExpandedNavigation - bool - This is defines type of rails.
       - userProfileLink - String - Profile link as string.
       - listExpandedItems - List<dynamic> - This is List of Expanded Rails.
       - onTapExpanded - Function - On Tap expanded Item Function.